mosaicnetworks/babble-android/docs/first_app/my_first_babble_app.md

 We will assume that you have installed Android Studio, an Android SDK with API version 29 and Android NDK.
 Android API 29 (10.0 / Q) is assumed, if use a previous version the create activity items in these instructions will use AppCompat instead of AndroidX[^androidx], leading to incompatibilities with the pasted source code.
 The babble node itself is compatible with AppCompat, but converting the sample to use AppCompat is beyond the scope of this article.

 This tutorial is going to assume deployment to a physical Android device.
-Thus you will need an Android device (Android device requirements **//TODO**) with the developer options turned on, debugging enabled, and a suitable USB cable.
+Thus you will need an Android device (minimum API version 19[^androiddevice]) with the developer options turned on, debugging enabled, and a suitable USB cable.
 You could use the android emulator, but that is beyond the scope of this article.

 [^androidx]: You can read more about AndroidX here: [https://android-developers.googleblog.com/2018/05/hello-world-androidx.html](https://android-developers.googleblog.com/2018/05/hello-world-androidx.html)

+[^androiddevice]: API version 19 is Android 4.4 (KitKat).
+In May 3.8% of devices were using version 18 or lower.
+Android 4.4 was released in 2013.
+Whilst it would be possible to code support for earlier versions, the existing code uses Android features introduced in Android 4.4.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak